SgCALE/SgCALE.github.io/README.md

 ### Data Resolution

-GCMs contains relatively coarse spatial resolution, often in the range of 100~300 km.
+GCMs contain relatively coarse spatial resolution, often in the range of 100~300 km.
 While this is sufficient for global analysis, it can overlook significant regional and local variations, especially in areas with complex terrains or coastlines.
-For instance, a GCM might not accurately capture the microclimates found in mountainous regions or small islands, such as Singapore.
+For instance, a GCM might not accurately capture microclimates in mountainous regions or small islands, such as Singapore.

 ## Downscaling

-To make GCM outputs relevant at local to regional scales, downscaling is employed.
-Downscaling is the process of taking coarse-resolution GCM outputs and refining them to provide high-resolution climate projections.
+Downscaling is employed to allow GCM outputs relevant at local to regional scales.
+Downscaling takes coarse-resolution GCM outputs and refines them to provide high-resolution climate projections.

 ### Statistical Downscaling

-This method involves establishing statistical relationships between the large-scale atmospheric data from GCMs and local-scale climate computations.
-Once these relationships are determined based on historical data, they can be used for future projections to predict local future climates.
+This method establishes statistical relationships between the large-scale atmospheric data from GCMs and local-scale climate computations.
+Once these relationships are determined based on historical data, future projections then allow for predicting local future climates.

 ### Dynamical Downscaling

-This method uses the outputs from GCMs as boundary conditions for regional climate models (RCMs) that have a much higher spatial resolution.
+This method uses the outputs from GCMs as boundary conditions for regional climate models (RCMs) with much higher spatial resolution.
 RCMs, like GCMs, are based on the physical equations governing atmospheric flow but focus on a specific region.
 The advantage is that they can capture regional and local processes more accurately.
-However, they also inherit biases from the parent GCM and might introduce their own biases.
+However, they also inherit biases from the parent GCM and might introduce further biases.

 ## Hybrid Statistical-dynamical Downscaling

-Drawing inspiration from the methods of [Xu et al. (2021)](https://pubmed.ncbi.nlm.nih.gov/34737356/), we've integrated both statistical and dynamical downscaling techniques to enhance the precision of our resulting dataset.
+Drawing inspiration from the methods of [Xu et al. (2021)](https://pubmed.ncbi.nlm.nih.gov/34737356/), we integrated both statistical and dynamical downscaling techniques to enhance the precision of our resulting dataset.

 ### Methodology

 1. Establish a bias-corrected and downscaled dataset based on 14 CMIP6 GCMs and the European Centre for Medium-Range Weather Forecasts Reanalysis 5 (ERA5) dataset.

-2. Adjusted the bias-corrected dataset to align with climate patterns of ERA5 and integrated non-linear trend observed from the 14 CMIP6 models.
+2. Adjusted the bias-corrected dataset to align with climate patterns of ERA5 and integrated non-linear trends observed from the 14 CMIP6 models.

-3. Resulting dataset spans a historical period of 1979–2014 and future scenarios (SSP585) of 2015–2100, with a temporal scale of six-hour.
+3. The resulting dataset spans a historical period of 1979–2014 and future scenarios (SSP585) of 2015–2100, with a temporal scale of six-hour.

 ### Key Features